AshmitaBarthwal/Online-Compiler/README.md

  - codemirror-5.65.9: Directory containing CodeMirror library files.

 ## Usage
- 1 Open the application in your browser.
+ 1 Open the application in your browser. <br>
- 2 Select a programming language from the dropdown menu.
+ 2 Select a programming language from the dropdown menu.<br>
- 3 Write your code in the code editor.
+ 3 Write your code in the code editor.<br>
- 4 Provide input if required in the input textarea.
+ 4 Provide input if required in the input textarea.<br>
- 5 Click the run button to compile and run the code.
+ 5 Click the run button to compile and run the code.<br>
- 6 View the output in the output textarea.
+ 6 View the output in the output textarea.<br>